skypilot-org/skypilot/docs/source/reference/storage.rst

     file_mounts:
       /mybucket:
-        name: my-sky-bucket # Make sure this name is unique or you own this bucket
+        name: my-sky-bucket # Make sure it is unique or you own this bucket name
-        source: ~/dataset # Defines the contents of the bucket
+        source: ~/dataset # Contents of the store.
+Can be local or an object store path.
-        store: s3 # Could be either of [s3, gcs, r2]
+        store: s3 # Could be either of [s3, gcs, r2].
+Defaults to None.
-        persistent: True  # Set to False to delete the bucket after the task is done
+        persistent: True  # Set to False to delete the bucket after the task is done.
+Defaults to True.
         mode: MOUNT  # MOUNT or COPY.
 Defaults to MOUNT if not specified